milliedavidson/StudyNotes/README.md

 I review the notes in line with the super helpful [SM-2 spaced repetition schedule](https://www.lifehack.org/851026/spaced-repetition) - highly recommended!
 As I review notes, I'll correct any spelling/grammar errors and revise bits of information as my knowledge progresses.

-# How to use this project
+## How to use this project

 Hopefully you can use this as inspiration to create your own study note portfolio (it's a brilliant learning tool).
 Or perhaps to be convinced that I'm diligent and determined enough to make an excellent addition to your project :)

-# Credits
+## Credits

-README.md layout inspired by [freecodecamp](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)
+Layout of this file inspired by [freecodecamp](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)